Bullet hit squib: Related advancements

 The earliest patent related to the manufacturing and chemical composition of bullet hit squibs was submitted in 1991.
 Since then, from the 2000s, a number of notable design or manufacturing features have been patented.
 Advancements include specific methods and chemical compositions to manufacture the squibs themselves, such as without heavy metals; a wearable, reusable pneumatic system that eliminates the need for explosives by using compressed air to expel fake blood through a small outlet.
 Another design incorporates traditional squibs but is pre-manufactured and nearly fully assembled, reducing on-set assembly time.
 This standardised design, however, limits customisation in terms of blood volume, spray pattern, etc.

 Device and costume preparation and implementation

-In film productions, multiple crew members, including pyrotechnicians and costume designers, work together to create realistic blood squib effects.
+In film productions, multiple crew members, including pyrotechnicians and costume designers, work together to create the effect.
 Pyrotechnicians are responsible for building the squibs, while costume designers prepare multiple identical outfits for the actors.
 Collaboration among writers, directors, producers, and actors is essential for determining the number and placement of squibs, as well as costume design.
 Depending on the budget, productions typically use between three and six, and sometimes eight costumes to accommodate various takes, camera angles, out of sequence filming, dress rehearsals, backups and tests.
 This can become costly, especially for low-budget filmmakers, leading to trade-offs between the number of character deaths, takes (i.e. costume duplicates), and the number of squibs (i.e. multiple hits) used.
 An overview of the device and costume preparation is illustrated in the gallery below.